a-b-street/abstreet/docs/INSTRUCTIONS.md

 ## For developers: Compiling from source

 To build, you need a Linux-like environment with `bash`, `wget`, `unzip`, etc.
-You also `osmosis` for the import script.
+You also `osmconvert` for the import script.
 At runtime if you want to use the screen-capture plugin, you need `scrot`.

 1. Install Rust, at least 1.38. https://www.rust-lang.org/tools/install